uwcse440/web-cse440-sp16/development/index.md

 {% comment %}
 Packages installed by the above can sometimes require a native compiler, for which we use Microsoft Visual Studio.
 {% endcomment %}

+Please remember not to attempt to integrate your project site with our build process.
+It will be much simpler to submit a static set of pages that can be served from your assigned directory.
+You may nevertheless find it helpful to build our site as part of confirming that your file integrate correctly.

 ## Installing Node.js, Python, Ruby, and Ruby DevKit